phax/phase4-peppol-standalone/README.md

 * You need your own Peppol certificate to make it work - the contained keystore is a dummy one only
 * Document validation is not included
+    * See https://github.com/phax/phive and https://github.com/phax/phive-rules for this.
-* Peppol Reporting is not included, as no backend connection is available
+* Peppol Reporting is not included, as no reporting backend is present.
+    * You can pick one from https://github.com/phax/peppol-reporting to add to your `pom.xml`
+    * The calls for storing Peppol Reporting information is part of the code, but disabled by default, as relevant parameters cannot automatically be determined

 # Get it up and running

 ## Tasks

 1. Prepare your Peppol Access Point Key Store according to the rules described at https://github.com/phax/phoss-smp/wiki/Certificate-setup
+1. Set the correct value of `peppol.stage` in the `application.properties` file
-1. Configure your Key Store in the `application.properties` file - don't touch the Trust Store - it is part of the deployment.
+1. Configure your Key Store in the `application.properties` file
+1. Choose the correct Trust Store based on the Peppol Network stage (see above).
+Don't touch the Trust Store contents - they are part of the deployment.
 1. Set the correct value of `peppol.seatid` in the `application.properties` file
-1. Once the Peppol Certificate is configured, change the code snippet with `TODO` in file `ServletConfig` according to the comment (approx. line 192)
+1. Once the Peppol Certificate is configured, change the code snippet with `TODO` in file `ServletConfig` according to the comment (approx. line 215)
 1. Note that incoming Peppol messages are only logged and discarded.
 Edit the code in class `CustomPeppolIncomingSBDHandlerSPI` to fix it.
 1. Build and start the application (see below)

 ## Building

-This application is based on Spring Boot 3.x and uses Apache 3.x and Java 17 to build.
+This application is based on Spring Boot 3.x and uses Apache 3.x and Java 17 (or higher) to build.

 ```
 mvn clean install